-As fair market rents are adjusted annually, the percentage for fair market rent to payment standard may also change.
-Decreases to payment standards must occur at the signing of new HAP contracts during admissions, transfers or renewal contracts.
-LHA will follow HUD's procedures established at 24 CFR 982.505 to reduce payment standards for those households with existing HAP contracts at the second annual re-examination from the date of the decrease to the payment standards.
+- Decreases to payment standards must occur at the signing of new HAP contracts during admissions, transfers or renewal contracts. - LHA will follow HUD's procedures established at 24 CFR 982.505 to reduce payment standards for those households with existing HAP contracts at the second annual re-examination from the date of the decrease to the payment standards. - 3.
+Any required adjustments to payment standards will occur within three months of the Fair Market Rents being published.
+As FMRs are adjusted annually, the percentage of FMR to payment standard may also change.

-E. Final Fair Market Rents (FMR) for Housing Choice Voucher Program: Fiscal Year 2018; Effective October 1, 2017
+E. Final Fair Market Rents (FMR) and Payment Standard Amounts for Housing Choice Voucher Program: Fiscal Year 2020; Effective October 1, 2019

-Bedroom sz 0 1 2 3 4 \$566 \$634 \$830 \$1186 \$1423
+Bedroom size 0 1 2 3 4 FMR \$621 \$667 \$865 \$1,216 \$1,483